 You can really do whatever you want for a smoothie, though there are plenty of recipes online.
-I typically will use protein almondmilk from Silk, a banana, some protein powder (this brand is my favorite), and then I will throw in some berries occasionally.
+I typically will use protein almond milk from Silk, a banana, some protein powder, and then I will throw in some berries occasionally.
 If I’m feeling adventurous, I’ll put in some spinach or kale.

 Here are some other ideas from other moms:

 Make baggies with smoothie ingredients and just blend with whatever liquid you wanted

 I use Carnation Complete Breakfast powder to make a shake.
 I add spinach, 1 banana, 3 tablespoons of peanut butter, and 2 tablespoons of flaxseed, along with the chocolate powder packet, 8oz of milk and 4 ice cubes.

 Kale, tofu yogurt , berries and a banana

 Banana, another fruit, protein powder, flax seed, spinach and Lactaid milk